6 Best Substitutes for Fish Stock

 MSC certified.

-What can I substitute for fish stock?
+What can I substitute for Fish Stock?

 Here are some of the best ways to substitute the flavor and role that fish stock provides in your recipes.